-- 24. Section 408 provides that any of the persons specified below commits an offence if the person knowingly or recklessly causes any of the specified statements to be omitted from an auditor's report: - if the auditor is a natural person, the auditor and every employee and agent of the auditor who is eligible for appointment as auditor of the company; - if the auditor is a firm, every partner, employee and agent of the auditor who is eligible for appointment as auditor of the company; - if the auditor is a body corporate, every officer, member employee and agent of the auditor who is eligible for appointment as auditor of the company. - 25.
+- 24. Section 408 provides that any of the persons specified below commits an offence if the person knowingly or recklessly causes any of the specified statements to be omitted from an auditor's report: - if the auditor is a natural person, the auditor and every employee and agent of the auditor who is eligible for appointment as auditor of the company; - if the auditor is a CPA firm, every partner, employee and agent of the auditor who is eligible for appointment as auditor of the company; - if the auditor is a body corporate, every officer, member employee and agent of the auditor who is eligible for appointment as auditor of the company. - 25.
 Paragraph 3 of the External Circular explains that "employee" of the auditor refers to someone who is employed by the auditor who prepares the auditor's report whether the auditor is a natural person, a firm or a body corporate.
 An employee or agent of the auditor will be held liable only if he is eligible for appointment as auditor of the company and if he knowingly or recklessly causes any of the specified statements to be omitted. - 26.
-Section 29(2) of the Professional Accountants Ordinance ("PAO") states that unless a person is either the holder of a practising certificate or a corporate practice, a person shall not hold any appointment or render any services, whether unpaid or otherwise (a) as an auditor of a company within the meaning of the CO; or (b) as an auditor of accounts for the purpose of any other Ordinance. - 27.
+Section 20AAZZR(1) of the Accounting and Financial Reporting Council Ordinance (Cap.
+588) ("AFRCO") states that a person that is not a certified public accountant (practising), a CPA firm or a corporate practice must not hold any appointment or render any services, whether paid or unpaid, as (a) an auditor of a company within the meaning of the CO; or (b) an auditor of accounts for the purposes of any other Ordinance. - 27.
 Paragraph 4 of the External Circular further explains that the reference to a person eligible for appointment as auditor of the company in section 408 is not intended to cover any person who might have been eligible had he or she applied for the relevant professional qualifications or certificates (but did not do so).